 How to calculate the debt to asset ratio?

 Imagine you're the decision-maker in a bank.
 Two companies approached you asking for a long-term loan.
 You can read the following information from their balance sheets:

-As you can see, the values of the debt to asset ratio are entirely different.
+As you can see, the values of the debt-to-asset ratio are entirely different.
 What do these results mean?
-The ratio for company A is rather low - it means that the majority of the company's assets is funded by equity.
-Having this information, we can suppose that this company is in rather good financial condition.
-Company B, though, is in a far riskier situation, as their liabilities in the form of debt exceed their assets.
+The ratio for company A is rather low - it means that the majority of the company's assets are funded by equity.
+Having this information, we can suppose that this company is in a rather good financial condition.
+Company B, though, is in a far riskier situation, as its liabilities in the form of debt exceed its assets.
 For a bank, it makes more sense to give a loan to company A.

-This example shows that the dependence between the debt to asset ratio and the company's financial health is simple: the higher the proportion, the riskier its situation.
-If the debt to asset ratio exceeds 100%, it means that a company has more liabilities than assets and may even go bankrupt soon.
+These examples show that the dependence between the debt-to-asset ratio and the company's financial health is simple: the higher the proportion, the riskier its situation.
+If the debt-to-asset ratio exceeds 100%, it means that a company has more liabilities than assets and may even go bankrupt soon.

-Still, there are upsides to a high debt to asset ratio.
-It indicates an extreme degree of leverage, what consequentially means better returns in the case of success (provided you can find someone willing to invest in a company with a high-risk profile).
+Still, there are upsides to a high debt-to-asset ratio.
+It indicates an extreme degree of leverage, which consequentially means better returns in the case of success (provided you can find someone willing to invest in a company with a high-risk profile).

 Of course, debt to asset ratio is not the only indicator of a company's debt management situation.
 To get a full picture for company B, you should also take a look at other metrics, such as their debt service coverage ratio explained in our debt service coverage ratio calculator.